Promotion of Least Cost Renewables in Indonesia (LCORE-INDO)

 Objective and activities

-The project supports Indonesia in planning and implementing renewable energy (RE) programmes that optimise the cost/benefit ratio of electricity generation and CO2 avoidance, thereby helping to achieve the country’s climate change mitigation and development goals.
-In cooperation with the private sector, the project partners are developing and testing cost-effective methods of replacing fossil fuels.
-Using these, the project partners draw up viable policies, guidelines and promotional programmes in order to tap the economic potential of renewable energies.
-Within the extension of LCORE, the project advises and trains partners on instruments for project financing, net integration and expansion strategies for grid connected RE, particularly addressing Indonesia’s situation as the world's largest archipelago.
+The project supported Indonesia in planning and implementing renewable energy (RE) programmes that optimised the cost/benefit ratio of electricity generation and CO2 avoidance, thereby helping to achieve the country’s climate change mitigation and development goals.
+In cooperation with the private sector, the project partners developed and tested cost-effective methods of replacing fossil fuels.
+Using these, the project partners drew up viable policies, guidelines and promotional programmes in order to tap the economic potential of renewable energies.
+Within the extension of LCORE, the project advised and trained partners on instruments for project financing, net integration and expansion strategies for grid connected RE, particularly addressing Indonesia’s situation as the world's largest archipelago.

 State of implementation/results